Alan Oppenheimer

 Alan Oppenheimer (born April 23, 1930) is an American actor.
-He has performed numerous roles on live action television since the 1960s, and he has had an active career doing voice work since the 1970s.
+He has performed numerous roles on live-action television since the 1960s and has had an active career doing voice work since the 1970s.

 Early life

 Oppenheimer was born in New York City on April 23, 1930, to Louis and Irene Oppenheimer.
 His father worked as a stockbroker.

 Career

 Character roles

 As a character actor, Oppenheimer has had diverse roles in popular American television programming, from playing a Nazi in Hogan's Heroes, to playing an Israeli secret agent as well as a double-agent KAOS scientist on Get Smart, to being the second actor to play Dr. Rudy Wells in The Six Million Dollar Man (Martin Balsam played the role in the pilot film).
-Oppenheimer took over as Rudy starting with the second film, "Wine, Women and War" up until the introduction of the bionic woman in 1975, whereupon Martin E. Brooks took over as Wells until cancellation).
+Oppenheimer took over as Rudy starting with the second pilot film, Wine, Women and War, up until the introduction of The Bionic Woman in 1975, whereupon Martin E. Brooks took over as Wells up until cancellation.
 He was the original Mickey Malph (Ralph Malph's dad) on Happy Days.
 He played a recurring role during the first two seasons of St. Elsewhere as Helen Rosenthal's husband, Ira.
 He had a recurring role as Mayor Alvin B. Tutwiller on Mama's Family.

-He then continued in science fiction genre in the 1973 cult classic Westworld, where he played the head IT technician.
+Oppenheimer then continued in science fiction genre in the 1973 cult classic Westworld, where he played the head IT technician.
 He has also appeared in three Star Trek series, always playing a different character.
-He appeared in the Star Trek: The Next Generation episode "Rightful Heir" as a Klingon cleric, Koroth, a primary instigator of the cloning of Kahless; on Deep Space Nine as a Starfleet Captain Declan Keogh in command of the USS Odyssey; and as an alien ambassador in Voyager.
+He appeared in the Star Trek: The Next Generation episode "Rightful Heir" as a Klingon cleric, Koroth, a primary instigator of the cloning of Kahless, on Deep Space Nine as a Starfleet Captain Declan Keogh in command of the USS Odyssey and as an alien ambassador in Voyager.

 Oppenheimer also appeared as film director Cecil B. DeMille in the 1994 Broadway production of Andrew Lloyd Webber's Sunset Blvd.